Published 10:47 IST, August 13th 2024

 Elliott took a position in Starbucks in July and is now in discussions with the company to potentially add fund partner Jesse Cohn as a director.

 Narasimhan, for his part, sounds willing to undergo big changes, including partnerships in China and spending $600 million over three years to digitize stores.
-For now, Elliott is open to keeping him in place, according to reports - probably a wise move, given Schultz’s countervailing sway. challenge will be to keep any fixes on-track.
-After all, it’s hard to pull a perfect shot with too many baristas grasping at levers.
+For now, Elliott is open to keeping him in place, according to reports - probably a wise move, given Schultz’s countervailing sway.
+The challenge will be to keep any fixes on-track.
+After all, it’s hard to pull a perfect shot with too many baristas grasping at the levers.

-10:47 IST, August 13th 2024
+Updated 10:47 IST, August 13th 2024